rotki/rotki/docs/contribute.rst

 - Add an invalid exchange API key and see it's handled properly
 - Add a valid exchange API key and see it works.
 See that dashboard balances are also updated.
-- Remove an exchange and see that it works and that the dasboard balances are updated.
+- Remove an exchange and see that it works and that the dashboard balances are updated.

 External Services
 ==================